MODULE: TotalLipSync v0.6

 Phoneme-to-frame mappings

-The principle of lip syncing is that different sounds (phonemes) correspond to different mouth shapes.
-If we display an animation frame with the right mouth shape at the same time as that sound appears in the audio being played, the animation will seem to match the speech.
+The principle of lip syncing is that different speech sounds (phonemes) correspond to different mouth shapes.
+If we display an animation frame with the right mouth shape at the same time as that sound appears in the voice clip being played, the animation will seem to match the speech.
 The first step, then, is to identify the phonemes and timing of them in the speech (that's what the tools listed above are for), and the second step is to choose an appropriate animation frame for each phoneme.
 We usually don't use different animation frames for all the different phonemes, so we combine phonemes into groups that are all mapped to a single frame.
 The different tools have different sets of phonemes (or phoneme groups), so we have to define different mappings from phonemes to frames.

 So here is the default mapping for each data format used by TotalLipSync.
 It has been set up for a speech animation with ten different frames, each representing a different mouth position.
 (This is a fairly standard setup.)
 If you stick to these frames and these mappings, you can use the same speech view no matter what lip sync tool or data format you use: